vijayenk/wlan-network-modeling-workshop/README.md

 * Record APP, MAC, and PHY statistics per node
 * Implement multilink operations, including enhanced multi-link single radio (eMLSR) and simultaneous transmit and receive (STR) modes

 This repo contains the files required to run the hands-on WLAN network modeling workshop in MATLAB&reg;.
-The "Exercise" files require code additions to
-run.
+The "Exercise" files require code additions to run.
 The "Solution Scripts" files have the required code additions and run
 to completion.

 The files enable the following exercises:
 1. Exercise 1 - Operate the simulation engine, configure WLAN nodes, create a simple network, and see statistics
-2. Exercise 2 - Configure traffic models, visualize QoS, and enable PCAP logging.
+2. Exercise 2 - Configure traffic models, QoS, and model interference.
-3. Exercise 3 - Implement custom channel models
+3. Exercise 3 - Implement custom channel model for WLAN Network
 4. Exercise 4 - Simulate a network with MLO nodes(WiFi-7)

 ## Setup